 The process is simple but the flavor is HUGE!
 I was so impressed.
 I love when the simplest ingredients provide the biggest impact.

-She started by soaking the cleaned pumpkin seeds in just enough soy sauce to cover them by half.
-Do this by simply placing them in a measuring cup and dousing them with soy.
-This will vary slightly by how big your pumpkin was, but I was cooking two small pie pumpkins and we used about 3/4 cup of soy sauce.
+Soak the cleaned pumpkin seeds in just enough soy sauce to cover them.
+Do this by simply placing them in a bowl and dousing them with soy.
+This will vary slightly by how big your pumpkin was, but I was cooking two small pie pumpkins and we used about ¾ cup of soy sauce.

 You know they are done when all the seeds move freely on the pan and you don't see any visible shine on them.
 The roasted pumpkin seeds can be stored at room temperature in a covered dish for up to a week.
 If they get tacky at all, that's if they last that long, you can re-toast them for 5 minutes in the oven to bring the crunch back.